Story: Wellington region

 During the 1990s Wellington overcame its setbacks, branching into service-based, ‘creative’ industries as diverse as film, information technology, biotechnology and design.

 Today the region’s economy is driven by the service sector.
 Part of this change is due to renewed growth in the public sector.
-In 2006, the government employed 24,950 full-time workers (around 12% of the region’s total workforce) – up from 21,300 in 2001.
+In 2013 the government employed 31,800 people (14% of the region’s total workforce).
 This has driven growth in the city’s commercial property market, which is among New Zealand’s strongest.

 The cultural capital